gabriel-nascimentogn/SpringProfile/README.md

 * Xmx512m this values is important if you use the free version, for limited memory when do deploy heroku cloud

-## 2- Follow the steps to create a image for the project, for create a docker image the project need to be .jar application and not .war
+## 2- Follow the steps to create a docker image for the project, don't forget to create a docker image the project need to be .jar application and not .war

-Execute
+### Execute

 * "docker build -t image/name ." this step creates a Docker image, need space between final name image and dot ".", because need get root directory